sagemathinc/cocalc-doc/source/add-capacity.rst

 ======================================
-Adding Capacity to an Existing License
+Add Capacity to an Existing License
 ======================================

 You may want to increase the amount of resources provided with an existing CoCalc license.
 Possible situations include: